 Therefore, written consent is always requested before your file is sent to a medical advisor.

-You decide which data is provided.
+You decide which information is provided.

 Why is medical advice so important?